vfarcic/devops24/manuscript/03-manual-cd.md

 If you're not familiar with GitHub, all you have to do is to login and click the *Fork* button located in the top-right corner of the screen.

-Next, we'll remove the `go-demo-3` repository and clone the fork.
+Next, we'll remove the `go-demo-3` repository (if you happen to have it) and clone the fork.

+Make sure that you replace `[...]` with your GitHub username.

 ```bash
 cd ..